Sign up to keep up to date with Akron Ronald McDonald House news.

 In 1982, M.G.
 O’Neil, Chairman of General Tire and Rubber Company, became the first capital campaign chairman.
 The project was given a jumpstart by pledges from the Akron Children’s Hospital Women’s Board, local McDonald’s restaurants and our remarkably generous community.
 Over $1.8 million was raised for the House and it was built debt-free.
 While there were many large pledges, the fund drive was “largely a community venture with hundreds of businesses, organizations and individuals pitching in to make the dream possible.”

 Since January 13 1985, RMHA has provided comfort, support and resources for families with sick children just steps from the hospital.
 Akron Children’s Hospital has experienced significant growth over the years making it the largest pediatric health care provider in Northeast Ohio.
-With more families to serve and an ever growing waiting list RMHA broke ground on a 48,000 square foot expansion in July 2017 adding 42 new guest rooms to keep even more families close through the biggest challenge of their lives.
-Learn more about our expansion and construction time line.
+With more families to serve and an ever growing waiting list in April 2018 RMHA opened a 48,000 square foot expansion including 42 new guest rooms to keep even more families close through the biggest challenge of their lives.